google/lovefield/docs/spec/03_life_of_db.md

   return tx.attach(
       db.update(e).set(e.location, 'MTV').where(e.id.lt(1000)));
 }).then(function() {
-  // You can use exec() to commit the transaction, too. return tx.exec(
+  // exec() can be used to commit the transaction, too. return tx.exec(
       [db.update(e).set(e.location, 'LAX').where(e.id.gte(1000))]);
 });